Onelinerhub/onelinerhub/docker/how-to-build-docker-image.md

-# How to build docker image
+# How to build docker image from Dockerfile

 ```docker
 docker build -t some_name .